SAIC Galaxy 1100

 DTC-1 was the first of the U. S. Navy's several deployments of Hewlett-Packard microcomputers.
 Although DTC-2 used Sun-4 hardware, the Navy returned to HP for what was renamed the "Tactical Advanced Computer" with TAC-3, selecting the HP Apollo 400 series.
 In 1993, the Navy issued a solicitation for the next generation of TAC, TAC-4, intended as "the next generation of computer workstations, software, support services and logistics in support of Naval requirements, afloat and ashore.
 It will provide the 'common engine' for mission and mission support applications, tactical, and non-tactical."
 Despite simultaneous proposals from Sun and Digital, HP landed the contract again for an estimated US$672.6 million, the largest HP ever handled to that point, which included hardware and software deployment for multiple operating environments.
 HP filled this need with their up-and-coming PA-RISC hardware, in particular the 9000/712 "Gecko" workstation as a desktop client, along with more conventional PCs and Intel servers as the multi-year contract progressed.

 Part of TAC-4 was delivering a portable MIL-SPEC ruggedized system for more hostile working environments, something HP didn't have in their product line.
 For this work HP subcontracted with Science Applications International Corporation (SAIC), then based out of San Diego and the dominant provider of tactical portable workstations for the Department of Defense.
 SAIC delivered two systems for HP, the Galaxy 1000 with a 60MHz PA-7100C CPU, and the Galaxy 1100 here with an 80MHz CPU.
 Generally based on the 9000/712, the Galaxys offered SCSI-2, built-in Ethernet, 16-bit stereo audio at CD rates, 8-bit graphics on a 10.4" 1024x768 display and a built-in keyboard and trackball with ports for external ones.
-PCMCIA was provided for expansion, though it's not clear if any cards were actually produced for TAC-4.
+PCMCIA was provided for expansion, though SAIC only offered a 14.4k fax modem and it's not clear if any cards were actually produced for TAC-4.
 The Galaxy could both function as a fully self-contained portable workstation or as a conventional computer with the lid closed connected to peripherals and a VGA display.
 It weighed a whopping 16 pounds, which is better than a Commodore SX-64, I guess.

 In 1997 the Navy announced the new IT-21 "Information Technology for the 21st Century" program to succeed TAC-4, intended to replace the older TAC-3 and DTC-series systems that were still in service.
 IT-21 transitioned to commodity PC desktops and workstations and the older RISC machines were gradually phased out.